The Science Behind Hug Blankets and Gentle Pressure Stimulation

 “Stress and anxiety can cause a sleep disorder to begin with, or they can make existing problems worse.
 However, you don’t need to have a disorder for stress and anxiety to affect your sleep.
 Anxiety about the next day’s test or presentation can keep you up at night” explained Martin L. Levinson, MD, FACP, FCCP, physician at Penn Sleep Center Cherry Hill.

-Triggering your parasympathetic nervous system with the gentle pressure techique can prepare your body for rest by calming your heart rate and breathing; hopefully enough to help your body calm down enough to get the sleep it needs to wake up feeling refreshed.
+Triggering your parasympathetic nervous system with the gentle pressure technique can prepare your body for rest by calming your heart rate and breathing; hopefully enough to help your body calm down enough to get the sleep it needs to wake up feeling refreshed.

 Attention Deficit Hyperactivity Disorder (ADHD) (affects nearly 1 in 10 children in the US)